nandhu-10/brotohelp-desk/README.md

 🔐 Secure Login

-🧑‍🎓 Students log in using Student ID + Password
+Students log in using Student ID + Password
-Sample Login credentials:
+Likewise Admin can login using their assigned email and password.

 🎓 Student Features